p3palazzo/comparative-histories/paper.md

 stronger claim to being *architecture*.
 This brings up a long-standing paradox regarding the place of architectural history in professional education and practice.
-I discuss how this paradox plays out in a few recent textbooks that attempted to distance themselves from the comparative method.
+I discuss how this paradox plays out in a few 21^st^-century textbooks that attempted to distance themselves from the comparative method.
 Then, I look at other disciplinary methods used in the study of past architecture and their relation to historical criticism.